-Do you want to find Buddy from Elf and shove his candy canes where the northern lights don’t shine?
-Or yell at James Stewart “No one actually gave a rat’s ass whether George Bailey had been born or not in It’s A Wonderful Life”?
+Do you want to shove Buddy from Elf‘s candy canes where the northern lights don’t shine?
+Do you actually give a shit whether George Bailey was born or not in It’s A Wonderful Life?

 I LOVE Christmas.
 But it’s expensive, and hard work – with the highlight all too often sticking your hand up a partially-defrosted turkey’s bum at 5am on Christmas morning.

 And everyone else seems to be having such a great time, with their well-behaved apple-cheeked children who simply want a hand-carved wooden toy and a book token in their stocking, unlike my ungrateful wretches, the youngest of whom (aged 5) recently told a charity Santa he wanted £1,000 and a car.

 So put the little rotters to bed (who cares if it’s 3pm, it’s bedtime somewhere in the world), pour yourself a stiff drink, open their chocolate advent calendars, and check out my Bar Humbug movie reviews.
 Adult Christmas movies (no not *that* kind of adult Christmas movie – there is no snowman p0rn here), with not a talking puppy dressed as Santa to be seen.

 Why John Wick Is The Ultimate Alt-Christmas Movie – Forget Die Hard, this has chocolate money, family arguments, a middle aged guy who can’t dance going clubbing and a whiny snowflake in Iosef Tarasov.